How to use your camera’s autofocus modes properly

 Using the shutter button to focus delays the moment and can lead to missing the shot because:

-- In that split second your subject may have moved out of the area of focus, so your shot will not be sharp, especially if you’re shooting with a shallow depth of field.
+- In that split second your subject may have moved out of the area of focus, so your shot will not be sharp, especially if you’re shooting with a shallow depth of field

 - Even worse, your camera might “hunt” for focus at exactly the moment you want to take the shot, causing you to miss the shot.

 Read about back button focus here: Why back button focus is your BFF, and how to use it